cszach/three.js-sketches/common/sketch-README.md

 [link]: https://codepen.io/rachsmith/

-Thanks are due to [Rachel Smith][link] for the three.js scene screenshoted above.
+Thanks are due to [Rachel Smith][link] for the three.js scene screenshotted above.